dsgrid/dsgrid/docs/source/reference/dataset_formats.rst

    contact the dsgrid team.
 2. If the data tables contain time-series data, each unique time array must contain an identical range of timestamps.
-3. Tables must be pivoted with the records of one dimension.
-This is usually much more efficient than a "long-narrow" format with a single "metric value" column.
-Support could be added if necessary.
-4. Values of dimension columns must be strings.
+3. Values of dimension columns must be strings.
 This includes ``model_year`` and ``weather_year``.
-5. Each dimension column name except time must match dsgrid dimension types (geography, sector, subsector, etc.).
+4. Each dimension column name except time must match dsgrid dimension types (geography, sector, subsector, etc.).
-6. The values in each dimension column must match the dataset's dimension records.
+5. The values in each dimension column must match the dataset's dimension records.

 Recommendations
 ===============